 Russia suffers from an epidemic of multidrug-resistant tuberculosis, a more virulent form of the disease that is resistant to two standard drugs used for treatment.
 As of 2014, 39,000 Russians had the disease—one of the worst prevalence rates in the world.

-Partners In Health in Russia, known locally as Партнеры во имя здоровья, has worked closely with the Russia’s Ministry of Health and the Division of Global Health Equity at Brigham and Women’s Hospital in Boston since 1998 to combat this problem in Tomsk Oblast, a state in Siberia that is about the size of Poland.
+Partners In Health in Russia, known locally as Партнеры во имя здоровья, has worked closely since 1998 with Russia’s Ministry of Health and the Division of Global Health Equity at Brigham and Women’s Hospital in Boston.
+Together we combat multidrug-resistant tuberculosis in Tomsk Oblast, a state in Siberia about the size of Poland.

-In addition to Tomsk, PIH operates in two other oblasts, Voronezh and Karelia, where we provide technical assistance to regional tuberculosis services.
-We advise them on preventing the transmission of tuberculosis within hospitals by rapidly diagnosing tuberculosis and drug-resistant tuberculosis.
-We also replicated Sputnik for patients living in these areas who are at risk of defaulting from treatment.
+PIH also operates in two other states, Voronezh and Karelia, where we provide technical assistance to regional tuberculosis services.
+We advise them on rapid diagnosis of tuberculosis and drug-resistant tuberculosis to prevent its transmission within hospitals.
+We also replicated Sputnik for patients who are at risk of defaulting on treatment.

 PIH also leads trainings on the medical management of multidrug-resistant tuberculosis for hundreds of clinicians, nurses, and research staff.
 This way, we continue to spread our research and the lessons we’ve learned throughout Russia and to neighboring countries.